Interfaith Families Project (IFFP)

 Position: Interim Christian Leader

 IFFP seeks an Interim Christian Leader with a commitment to engaging interfaith families in Christian education and practice, an ability to make connections between Jewish and Christian traditions, and a demonstrated ability to effectively communicate and collaborate in a team environment.
-This is a position of 15 hours per week for one year as IFFP conducts a search for a permanent Christian Leader.
+This is a position of up to 15 hours per week for one year as IFFP conducts a search for a permanent Christian Leader.

 About the Interfaith Families Project